xperseguers/typo3-demo-last-modification/README.md

   certainly not interested in knowing that the page structure has been changed years ago...
 You'd like to get the "last modified on" as when the most recent news or business record listed on that page has been last updated;
-- it is expected to work both for pages with some "uncached plugin" (easy) as well as pages which may get fully generated and stay cached.
+- it is expected to work both for pages with some "cached plugin" (easy) as well as pages that contain uncached plugins (trickier).

 ## Installation